Lyme Disease

 Ideally, you should promptly seek medical attention after a tick bite.
 If visiting a doctor is not possible, pay close attention to emerging symptoms.
 If you notice a bull’s-eye rash, it is crucial to see a doctor urgently.

-In case of a tick bite, you should seek medical attention from a doctor specialized in Lyme disease.
+In case of a tick bite, you should seek immediate medical attention from a doctor specialized in Lyme disease.

 When someone speaks of the late consequences of Lyme disease, they usually refer to the symptoms of Lyme disease in the chronic stage (6 months after infection).
 Symptoms can affect all organ systems and vary widely, with individuals experiencing fatigue, neurological issues, gastrointestinal problems, inflammatory pain in joints and muscles, etc.